EriksKlotins/DV1537_OOP_CPP/README.md

 ## General instructions

 1. Use GIT version control to manage your code and submit assignments unless specified otherwise (see separate instructions on how to set up and use GIT Classroom)
-2. Your program should use files as the only input.
+2. Your program should use text files as the only input.
 No keyboard input is permitted.
+Path to the input file should be the first parameter to the program.
 3. Format output exactly as specified/exemplified in the assignment descriptions
 3. Follow good code writing practices:
 	a.
 Do not use global variables